 The Café, located in the middle of the main atrium, is one of the most populated and important spaces at HANSA.
 This is the hub of the community.
 Members can grab a complimentary coffee, eat lunch, interact with other people and also hold informal or impromptu meetings.
 This is meant to be a very flexible space that can open-up to the Great Room and other areas of the atrium to accommodate a larger scale event.

 Impromptu meetings, brainstorming and collaborating can happen within seconds during an average workday and you won’t always be prepared for them.
 What happens if you need to take notes quickly but don’t have your notebook or laptop readily available?
 Well, at HANSA, all you have to do is find a wall!
 Writeable walls and wall paint come equipped in each meeting room and as well as in designated corridors on both floors.
 In addition, each glass wall in the building can be written on using dry erase markers, which means you can do business and complete work no matter where you are at HANSA.

-As you now know, many ideas were brought to life when designing HANSA’s flexible on-demand workspaces, common areas, and meeting rooms.
+As you now know, many ideas were brought to life when designing HANSA’s flexible on-demand workspaces, amenity space, and meeting rooms.
 The layout, the workspace locations, the lighting variety and controls, and the colors and materials in each room are just a few of the many meticulous details that went into designing HANSA to enhance enjoyment and productivity for our members and guests.